 Summary

-Here’s a summary of the key steps for harvesting, curing and properly storing potatoes:
+Here’s a summary of the key steps for harvesting, curing, and properly storing potatoes:

 Harvesting Potatoes: